 After soaking in bleach solution you will need to rinse the driftwood thoroughly.
 There should be no remaining chlorine scent on the wood whatsoever.

 You can soak the driftwood again in a solution with de-chlor chemical added.
 This will help get some of the bleach neutralized in the center of the pieces.
 The soak time depends on the size/density of the piece you are working with.
-If time is not a factor, drying (see next paragraph) the piece out is a more fool-proof method of ridding yourself of excess chlorine.
+If time is not a factor, allowing the piece to completely dry (see below) is a more fool-proof method of ridding yourself of excess chlorine.